CloudCoded/30-Days-Of-JavaScript/Day_1/README.md

 What I Learn On The 8th-Feb-2023

-i.
-INTRODUCTION TO JAVASCRIPT
+<h1>INTRODUCTION TO JAVASCRIPT</h1>

-JavaScript was initially created to "make web pages alive".
+<p>JavaScript was initially created to "make web pages alive".
 JavaScript is a cross-platform, object-oriented scripting language used to make webpages interactive (e.g., having complex animations, clickable buttons, popup menus, etc.).
-There are also more advanced server side versions of JavaScript such as Node.js, which allow you to add more functionality to a website than downloading files (such as realtime collaboration between multiple computers).
+There are also more advanced server side versions of JavaScript such as Node.js, which allow you to add more functionality to a website than downloading files (such as realtime collaboration between multiple computers).</p>

     i.
 Node.js => To install node click visit www.node.js
     ii.
 How to create javascript code on google chrome console